 Concession Manager/Volunteer Coordinator

-All Board of Directors shall follow his/her duties as outlined in Amendment A – Officer Duties and Responsibilities.
+All Board of Directors shall follow his/her duties as outlined in Officer Duties and Responsibilities.
 All Board members must have PA Child Abuse Clearance and PA State Criminal Check Clearance.
 Clearances are only required once but the Association reserves the right to require any Board Member to resubmit a clearance.

 a.
 The Past President shall remain seated on the Board of Directors for a period of one year after commencing his/her Presidency.